Linda Hines, ACBC

 Our mission statement states that we will service according to the ‘Golden Rule of Life’.
 This means we service the employer as if we were the employer ourselves and we service the employee as if we were that employee.
 In doing this, we keep in mind that how we communicate benefits to the employer or the employee is a direct representation of who we are.

-EBAS is known nationally and recognized as an advanced employee benefits administrative consulting firm which works with benefit plans that are not part of the norm and as being an advocate for compliance and education of these types of plans.
+EBAS is known nationally and recognized as an advanced employee benefits administrative consulting firm which works with benefit plans that are unique for each client and as being an advocate for compliance and education of these types of plans.
 The Benefit Consultant Training, LLC (BCT formerly known as NAABC) recognizes Linda as their Compliance Director for Continuing Education to its national membership of over 3000 insurance brokers.
 Many other TPAs and insurance organizations throughout the country also call upon Linda to consult and train them about designing benefits plans that could implement these options together for a complete and compliant benefits package.

 Two Rivers, WI